-Supton participated in solo and group shows during this Nashville period.
-Her work was shown at Cheekwood Botanical Gardens, Sarratt Gallery at Vanderbilt University, and Spring Street Gallery, Tennessee State Museums well as others.
+Upon moving to Nashville, Supton was introduced to other weavers and became a fixture in the Nashville crafts community.
+She was active in the Nashville Handweavers Guild and the Tennessee Artist Craftsman Association and participated in many solo and group shows.
+Her work was shown at Cheekwood Botanical Gardens, Sarratt Gallery at Vanderbilt University, and Spring Street Gallery, Tennessee State Museum as well as other festivals and fairs.
 Work was collected by the Tennessee State Museum, the Chicago Standard Oil Building, and the Opry Hotel.

 the meditative feel of walking outdoors, the calm, the fragrance, the actual plant life.

 My earliest work moved from fiber art as woman’s work, to fiber art as female imagery.

 I have played the mandolin for nearly 25 years and it inspired me to name most of my recent works as female figures in bluegrass songs.
 Previously all were named for goddesses.

 In the past few years, much of my work has been in pastel painting and watercolor, where I continue my female imagery, mostly close-ups of flowers, very textured, in brilliant colors.
 This has led to looking at wilted, drying, faded flowers, representing a wilted, dry, faded aging old woman.

 Two of the recent fiber pieces were designed as if they would hang with smokey gray ceramic petals.

 As they developed, they derived color choices as if they were faded gray irises.
 A great variety of textures and materials and a limited palette were chosen to express meaning.